uadmin/uadmin/docs/_build/html/_sources/tutorial/part3.rst.txt

 uAdmin Tutorial Part 3 - Linking Models
 =======================================
 Linking a model to another model is as simple as creating a field using a foreign key.
-ForeignKeys is the link between models' and their inlines.
+ForeignKey is the link between models' and their inlines.
 In the example below we linked the Category model into Todo model, now the Todo model will return its data as a field in the Category model.

 .. code-block:: go